Pearlicia/aws-bootcamp-cruddur-2023/journal/week1.md

 I wrote dockerfile for both frontend and backend, and built the docker images and ran the apps in individual containers.
 Then created a docker compose file to build multiple images and ran the containers successfully.
 I also mounted directories so to make changes while I code.
+I installed DynamoDB local and postgres in gitpod.
+Built images on them that ran successfully.

 ## Homework Challenges